 The announced expansions let players shoot their way through the jungle, the forest in the suburbs and the desert: very Rambo-like.
 Like in the movies.

-The playful basic structure sounds good.
-It is a matter of completing missions (“operations”) that are made more difficult by various environment variables.
-Instead of betting on devastation, players can also use a quieter and more tactical approach to achieve their goals.
-As an anti-war hero of my youth, I would be happy if Rambo - The Board Game makes a good trade fair appearance.
+The basic gameplay sounds good.
+It's about completing missions ("Operations") that are made more difficult by various environmental variables.
+Instead of relying on devastation, players can also use a quieter and more tactical approach to achieve their goals.
+As an anti-war hero of my youth, I'd appreciate it if Rambo - The Board Game makes a good trade fair appearance.

 8-bit box (Iello)